How to stop nausea fast: why does ginger help nausea?

 Health Benefits

-- Improve recovery times when for fever or cold
+- Improve recovery times for fever or cold

 - Lowers pain & menstrual pain